 Take Alternative Transport Methods where Possible

 It’s a well-known fact that planes are not the most sustainable mode of transport… So if you have the option to take an over-land alternative, you’ll be saving a lot of CO2 from being emitted into the atmosphere.
-This obviously isn’t possible for everyone or every situation, so just try your best to fly sustainably and reduce the impact of your air travel wherever possible.
+This obviously isn’t possible for everyone or in every situation, so just try your best to fly sustainably and reduce the impact of your air travel wherever possible.

 When you’ve reached your destination, use public transport or WALK!
 Walking around new places is such a great way to see a destination for all that it really is.